ig3/srf/README.md

 are selected to be presented for study: they become a 'new' card.

-New cards are presented when the number of new cards seen in the past 24 hours is less than the current new card limit and the time since the last new card was presented is greater than config.studyTimeLimit / config.newCardLimit or there are no more cards due.
+New cards are presented when the number of new cards seen in the past 24 hours is less than the current new card limit.
+The new cards are interleaved with review cards at approximately equal intervals.

+New cards are not presented if there is a backlog of overdue cards or if the study time in the past 24 hours exceeds config.studyTimeLimit.

 New cards start with a minimal interval.
 If they remain hard, the interval will continue minimal, until you have reviewed the card enough times to